JvanKatwijk/eti-stuff/eti-cmdline/README.md

    	make

-where XXX refers to the input device being supported, one of (RTLSDR, SDRPLAY, AIRSPY, RAWFILES, WAVFILES)
+where XXX refers to the input device being supported, one of (RTLSDR, RTL_TCP, SDRPLAY, AIRSPY, RAWFILES, WAVFILES)

 If `-DDUMPING=ON` is added, the possibility for dumping the input to a ".sdr" file (note that an sdr file is a ".wav" file, with a samplerate of 2048000